noelenz/eJPT-Course-Notes/README.md

 # Penetration Testing Student (eJPT) Documentation

+# This documentation is currently in work, so it doesn't contain all of the notes from the PTS courses.

-Welcome to the most comprehensive documentation on GitHub for the Penetration Testing Student (eJPT) learning path.
+Welcome to the most comprehensive documentation on GitHub for the Penetration Testing Student (PTS) learning path.
 This repository was designed to help me prepare for the eLearnSecurity Junior Penetration Tester (eJPT) certification exam.
 Here, you will find detailed notes, practical examples, and useful resources to enhance your learning experience.
 Its completely written by myself while studying for the eJPT.

 ## Course Structure